 Nothing is better than a pile of hot, creamy mashed potatoes whether smothered in gravy or topped with melting butter.
 You know I’m right!
 And a Thanksgiving dinner just wouldn’t be the same without them.
-After all, they are as much as part of the holiday as turkey and pumpkin pie. (and where would you put that delicious turkey gravy?)
+After all, they are as much a part of the holiday as roasted turkey and pumpkin pie. (and where would you put that delicious turkey gravy without them?)

 - 1-1/2 to 2 lbs.
 Yukon gold potatoes, washed, peeled and quartered